pnowy/provider-rabbitmq/README.md

 This method provides developers with a one-command solution to set up a complete development environment with all necessary components for working with the
 Crossplane RabbitMQ provider.

+As a next step you can apply some examples from the [examples/sample](examples/sample) directory (e.g. `vhost.yaml`).
+To log in into RabbitMQ admin console from localhost execute the command: `k port-forward svc/rabbitmq 15672:15672 -n rabbitmq` and then open http://localhost:15672 in your browser.
+Login with username `guest` and password `guest`.

 ## Development

 For information on how to contribute to this provider, please see the [Development Guide](DEVELOPMENT.md).